 Since being brought on board in early 2007, iCorps has stabilized the construction company’s systems, resolved chronic reliability and connectivity issues, implemented two phases of upgrades, set up seamless networking operations with the new Plymouth office and multiple on-site trailers, and implemented an effective disaster recovery solution.

-iCorps’ Managed Care program not only has provided Delphi with much-needed, strategic technical guidance; it has supplied Delphi with a dedicated team to implement, maintain, and support its systems.
+iCorps’ Encompass program has not only provided Delphi with much-needed strategic technical guidance but also supplied Delphi with a dedicated team to implement, maintain, and support its systems.
 Says Paronich, “With iCorps’ help, we’ve been able to make sound technology decisions.
 In 12 months, iCorps has set up our system the way we need it, improved our productivity, and provided us with a technology strategy that we can grow into.”

 The broad expertise that iCorps provides also has proven valuable for Delphi, which has helped integrate multiple, more current technologies such as VOIP “to work with our systems flawlessly,” says Brooks.

-The dedicated, ongoing and proactive support that Delphi receives through iCorps’ Managed Care program has stabilized the company’s technology and has prepared it for growth that is aligned to support Delphi’s short- and long-term business plans.
+The dedicated, ongoing, and proactive support that Delphi receives through iCorps’ Encompass program has stabilized the company’s technology and has prepared it for growth that is aligned to support Delphi’s short- and long-term business plans.